joshbegley/nyt-latest/README.md

 **#MeToo and the Fight to End Sex Abuse in Congress**\
-`Readers discuss Eric Swalwell and #MeToo.
+`Readers discuss Eric Swalwell and sexual abuse in Congress.
 Also: Waning MAGA pride; ice cream and a lap cat as distractions.`\
 https://www.nytimes.com/2026/04/20/opinion/eric-swalwell-metoo.html

 **Israeli Soldier in Lebanon Sledgehammered a Statue of Jesus**\